I4Replication/AI-vertical/README.md

 ## Provenance
 - This project implements an individual‑level PAP.
 Earlier references to team-level outputs have been removed.
+- X‑axis labels on event‑indexed figures updated to generic “Game 1–5” to match the preregistered scope.

 ## PAP Outputs Index